Highland-OS/Highland-OS/Contributions.md

 Done!

-> NOTICE: Please wait ~24 hours if you DO NOT live in the UTC−05:00 time zone
+> NOTICE: Please wait a few hours if you DO NOT live in the UTC−05:00 time zone.
+Thanks!